 Surface Reflectance - Sentinel-1

 Synthetic Aperture Radar (SAR) data were retrieved from the Sentinel-1 Scientific Data Hub operated by the European Space Agency (ESA) (https://scihub.esa.int/dhus/).
-Sentinel-1, launched in April 2014 in a polar, sun-synchronous orbit, carries a C-band SAR instrument.
-Sentinel-1 is an ideal platform for this study due to its all-weather capability; ability to distinguish open ocean, ice, wind, and waves; and expedient production of 10 m resolution images within hours to support emergency response operations (ESA, 2015).
+Sentinel-1, launched in April 2014 in a polar, sun-synchronous orbit and carries a C-band SAR instrument.
+Sentinel-1 is an ideal platform for this study due to its all-weather capability, ability to distinguish open ocean, ice, wind, and waves, and expedient production of 10 m resolution images within hours to support emergency response operations (ESA, 2015).
 Sentinel-1 data was processed...reprojected....